studio-asd/go-example/services/README.md

 1. Direct

   A `direct` communication between services happen when a service calls a function/api of another service.
 Even though the behavior can be different from one APIs to another(as some APIs might do things asynchronously), but a direct function/api call still counted as a direct communication.

+2. Indirect

+  An `indirect` communication between services might happen via another service.
+For example `service_a` communicates with `service_b` that internally use `service_c` to do some stuffs.
+This might happen and is allowed.
+But please be mindful to as this creates more complex dependencies between services.

 **Database Transaction Block**